 - Prioritization: to oversee negotiations with all parties, liaison and follow up to ensure the project is delivered in the best time-scales

-Read our Case Studies to gain an insight into the types and locations of site we have acquired for Developers.
+Read our Case Studies to gain insight into the types and locations of sites we have acquired for Developers.